Rathdangan: History

 Evidence of habitation is shown by a Bronze Age burial cist, a fort dating from at least the eight-century and a Norman moat at Killamoat.
 A 1668 survey records 18 houses in the village.
 Due to its mountainous elevation, in the severe winters of 1947, 1963 and 1982, Rathdangan was isolated for weeks.
+In 1985 the town was caught up in the moving statues phenomena gripping Ireland when people claimed to see the Rathdangan Marian Year Virgin Mary statue move.

 Toponymy

 In Liam Price's extensive survey of place names of County Wicklow he recorded that in the Down Survey, dated 1655-9, the name is first noted as Radangin, but the 1660 the Books of Survey and Distribution now uses the spelling Radanginge.
 A few years later, in 1668, Rathdangin is stated in the Hearth Money Roll of County Wicklow, followed by Radangin in the 1685 Hiberniæ Delineatio.
 Finally the current village name is shown in A.R.
 Neville's Map of County Wicklow from circa 1810.

 Geography

 Rathdangan is at an elevation of 207m. and is located on the road from Aughrim to Baltinglass joining the east and west of County Wicklow.
 To the north-east the terrain rises up to the summit of Lugnaquilla, the highest mountain in Leinster while Keadeen Mountain at 653 m lies to the north.
 The village has experienced severe weather with heavy snowfall, cutting off the village for days, during the winters of 1947, 1963 and 1982.